hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `dedicated_host_id` - (Optional) The ID of a Dedicated Host where this machine should be run on.
 Changing this forces a new resource to be created.

-* `disable_password_authentication` - (Optional) Should Password Authentication be disabled on this Virtual Machine?
-Defaults to `true`.
+* `enable_automatic_updates` - (Optional) Specifies if Automatic Updates are Enabled for the Windows Virtual Machine.
 Changing this forces a new resource to be created.

--> In general we'd recommend using SSH Keys for authentication rather than Passwords - but there's tradeoff's to each - please [see this thread for more information](https://security.stackexchange.com/questions/69407/why-is-using-an-ssh-key-more-secure-than-using-passwords).

--> **NOTE:** When an `admin_password` is specified `disable_password_authentication` must be set to `false`.

 * `eviction_policy` - (Optional) Specifies what should happen when the Virtual Machine is evicted for price reasons when using a Spot instance.
 At this time the only supported value is `Deallocate`.
 Changing this forces a new resource to be created.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.

 * `identity` - (Optional) An `identity` block as defined below.

+* `license_type` - (Optional) Specifies the type of on-premise license (also known as [Azure Hybrid Use Benefit](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing)) which should be used for this Virtual Machine.
+Possible values are `None`, `Windows_Client` and `Windows_Server`.
+Changing this forces a new resource to be created.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for this Virtual Machine, in US Dollars; which must be greater than the current spot price.
 If this bid price falls below the current spot price the Virtual Machine will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that the Virtual Machine should not be evicted for price reasons.